Solar eclipse cruises with Cunard

-Cunard is delighted to be launching this exceptional and unique celebration of the written word on board the flagship liner this November.
+Cunard is delighted to be launching this exceptional and unique celebration of the written word on board the flagship liner in November 2019.
 It’s a timely event too, as the Cheltenham Literature Festival will be celebrating its 70th anniversary, from its humble beginnings back in 1949 with just seven events in its town hall to the world-famous 10-day festival it has become today.

 All three partners have worked closely to bring together a phenomenal program of talks, discussions, workshops, shows, screenings and much more – all delivered with the quality and expertise associated with these heritage brands.
 This promises to be an unforgettable experience for everyone on board, creating stories to be shared for many years to come.

 Some of the major names in literature will be on board for this groundbreaking Cunard cruise event.
 The literati include more than 20 best-loved authors, such as Louis de Bernières, Sebastian Faulks, Victoria Hislop, Elizabeth Strout and Mark Billingham.
 They will also be joined by a roster of literary experts, broadcasters and, not least, acclaimed journalists from The Times, all of whom will be sharing insider secrets, fantastic observations and great insight with our Cunard guests.

 The renowned broadcaster and journalist James Naughtie and American political satirist P. J. O’Rourke will be giving fascinating talks during the crossing.
 Guests can also keep abreast of what’s happening in the world beyond Queen Mary 2 with a ‘Behind the Headlines’ seminar every morning from esteemed journalists at The Times who’ll be offering an insight into the daily news.